mwierszycki/flexnet_systemd_service/README.md

 # FlexNet as systemd service

-FlexNet is a common license server from Flexera Software used with large number of software e.g. Abaqus.
+FlexNet is a common license server from [Flexera Software](https://www.flexera.com) used with large number of software e.g. Abaqus.
 It is a server-client architecture license management software which provides floating licenses to multiple users of software.
 The license is checked-out when a user starts to use the software and checked-in when a user finishes working with it.

 The FlexNet server is designed to give remote access to licenses usually in a local network.
 The FlexNet server consists of the license manager daemon `lmgrd` and vendor(s) daemon(s).
 Both license manager and vendor daemons work with open TCP ports to communicate with clients - programs which check license on the server.

 Usually the FlexNet installation procedure is combined with the installation of the software which uses FlexNet as license server.
-It's generally quite straightforward and a well documented procedure.
+It's generally quite straightforward and well documented procedure.
 Unfortunately the default, post-installation configuration of the FlexNet server is very basic, inconvenient to administrate and last but not least it is not secure.

-Please find below the instructions for FLexNet configuration on the systemd-based Linux machine which:
+Please find below the configuration instruction of the FLexNet installed with Abaqus ([DS SIMULIA](https://www.3ds.com/products-services/simulia/)) on the systemd-based Linux machine which:
 - is run as a dedicated user and group,
 - saves log files in specified directory (e.g. /var/log/),
 - is started automatically at the system restart,